olibartfast/multi_object_tracking/README.md

 # Multi-Object Tracking

 Repo created to wrap and test multiobject trackers, starting with SORT, BoTSORT and ByteTrack with code based on references below.
-ByteTrack is include directly via FetchContent command, in BoTSORT project I replaced original ReId TensorRT model inference backend with Onnx-runtime.
+ByteTrack is included directly via FetchContent command in CMakeLists, in BoTSORT project I replaced original ReId TensorRT model inference backend with Onnx-runtime.

 ## Dependencies
 ### Core